maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

     * **Reserve for specific buyer**.

-## Known issues and important things:
+## Known issues and important things to know:

 * **If you use a JSON file for your NFT data, the file path should not contain a unique "\\".
 It can be a "/" or a "\\\\":**
 ```json